redwing-381/moment/docs/DESIGN.md

 ## Overview

-The Real-Time AI Risk Gatekeeper is an event-driven system that processes enterprise action events through a pipeline of specialized agents.
+Moment is an event-driven enterprise security system that processes enterprise action events through a pipeline of specialized agents.
 The system uses Confluent Kafka for real-time streaming and Google Cloud Vertex AI for intelligent risk assessment.
 The architecture follows a clear separation of concerns with four independent agents communicating exclusively through Kafka topics.

 The system transforms raw enterprise events into actionable risk decisions within 350 milliseconds end-to-end, enabling proactive security measures rather than reactive incident response.